sjfke/nonbleedingedge/cheatsheets/gpg.rst

 Delete a public-only key
 ========================

-.. note:: Cannot orphan a *private* key, so this fails if there is a corresponding *private* key
+.. note:: This will fail if there is a corresponding *private* key

 .. code-block:: console